Manuel Antonio is one of Costa Rica’s most popular national parks, but it’s also a cute little beach town, which people often forget to mention.

 The best way to explore these mangroves isn’t by foot, but by kayak.
 As you glide through the natural canals, you’ll be surrounded by intertwining roots and branches from the vegetation growing straight from the water.

-It’s a non-profit organisation offering educational tours of their wildlife sanctuary that’s home to nearly 50 animals including monkeys and sloths.
+It’s a non-profit organisation offering educational tours of its wildlife sanctuary that’s home to nearly 50 animals including monkeys and sloths.

 Their primary goal is to rehabilitate the animals that they rescue to release them back into the wild.
-However this isn’t always possible with all of the animals.
+However, this isn’t always possible with all animals.

 The wildlife sanctuary is a great place to spend a few hours, and you know that your money is supporting a good cause.

 Visiting the sanctuary is only possible if you join a tour, which you can book on their website.
-These run every day apart from Tuesday, from 9:30-11am.
+These run every day apart from Tuesday, from 09:30 to 11:00.
 An adult ticket costs $65, whilst a child’s is $45.

 #9 Join a chocolate and coffee tour